 Senator Risch was elected to the United States Senate in November of 2008, after serving as Idaho State senator, lieutenant governor and governor.
 He serves on five Senate Committees, including the Energy and Natural Resources Committee, giving Idaho a continued voice in legislation that dramatically shapes the West.
 Risch's other committee assignments include the Committee on Foreign Relations, Select Committee on Intelligence, Select Committee on Ethics, and ranking member of the Committee on Small Business and Entrepreneurship.

 During his service as Idaho's 31st governor, Risch lowered property taxes by 2percent providing much-needed tax relief to Idaho taxpayers, while setting aside $100 million in a rainy day fund for schools.
 He also designed a plan to manage Idaho's roadless areas and supervised the adoption of a rule that effectively prohibits the construction of traditional mercury-releasing pulverized coal power plants.
-Both measures earned Risch bipartisan acclaim for his pragmatic approach to natural resource issues and land management.
+Both measures earned Risch bipartisan acclaim for his approach to natural resource issues and land management.

 As governor, Risch also accomplished a number of initiatives to create a streamlined and effective government.
 He transformed Idaho's executive office by opening regional offices throughout the state, enhancing communication and responsiveness to Idahoans.
 Risch also succeeded in a major reorganization of Idaho's Department of Health and Welfare that allowed for more efficient administration and cost savings.